Mouleshwar3238/Mobile_Price_Classification/README.md

   </tbody>
   </table>

 For the linear, polynomial and rbf kernels, the performance metrics remained the same or decreased after normalizing the data.
-On the other hand, for the sigmoid kernel, the accuracy rates improved by a huge extent after normalizing the data.
+On the other hand, for the sigmoid kernel, the performance metrics improved by a huge extent after normalizing the data.